-Cryptorchidism is peculiar to male dogs and a condition present at birth.
+Is peculiar to male dogs and a condition present at birth.

 The testicle/s, which developed in the abdomen, fail to descend into the scrotum.
 The usually underdeveloped and non-functional testicle/s should be removed, as it could turn cancerous later in life.

 If the condition remains after the puppy is more than 2 months old, then the chances are it will remain so permanently.

 Eye ulcers, if caught early, are easy to treat.
 Late treatment can be expensive for you as well as painful for your Boxer.